 If you’re planning to dress up during your cruise, remember shoes, belts and other accessories you’ll need to go along with formal night attire.

 Suggested: How to pack Light on a Cruise (20 tips)

 38. Don’t ever sit or stand on balcony railings

-Unfortunately, accidents have happened in the past as people have attempted to climb over balcony railings or sit or stand to take selfies!
+Something to never do on a cruise ship balcony is sit or stand on the railing.
+Unfortunately, accidents have happened as cruise passengers have attempted to climb over balcony railings or stand to take selfies!

 Not only should we never do this on a cruise ship and can get kicked off – it’s extremely dangerous.
 Be especially mindful of children and never allow them to even stand on a chair near a balcony or other railing.

 39. Don’t smoke on balconies or any non designated area

 Cruise ships are very cautious about anything that may start a fire on board, so smoking is only allowed in designated locations around the cruise ship.
 In most cases, you are not allowed to smoke or even vape on a cruise ship balcony.

 40. Don’t be late at cruise port days and all aboard time